MikhailKulyabin/OCTDL/README.md

-# OCTDL: Optical Coherence Tomography Dataset for Image-Based Deep Learning Methods
+# Optical coherence tomography dataset classification

-Framework for 2D classification of OCT images.
+Framework for 2D classification of the OCT dataset.

 Optical coherence tomography (OCT) is an emerging technology for performing high-resolution cross-sectional imaging.
 It utilizes the interferometry concept to create a cross-sectional map of the retina.